-- 7.4 The Capital Programme including both General Fund and the Housing Revenue Account (HRA) is subject to the scrutiny process and formally adopted by Full Council each year.
+- 7.4 The Capital Programme including both General Fund and HRA elements is subject to the scrutiny process and formally adopted by Full Council each year.
 The decision to accept individual projects onto the Programme is driven by the overriding requirement to support the priorities communicated in the East Suffolk Strategic Plan, providing they are affordable. - 7.5 As well as adequately maintaining the asset base, a range of other important factors are considered when deciding upon the allocation of General Fund resources.
-Consideration is given to: - Legislation the need for capital investment due to changes in legislation, including those with health and safety implications. - Resource availability the sustainability of the Capital Programme is a primary consideration and integral to the MTFS. - 7.6 Where required, capital projects are supported by a detailed business case, which demonstrates a set of clear objectives and measurable benefits, as well as detailed financial implications.
-This includes the on-going revenue implications of a capital project, to ensure these are built into the MTFS revenue assumptions. - 7.7 Major capital projects are delivered by dedicated project managers within the Council, with leadership and oversight provided by the Corporate Leadership Team. - 7.8 The 2023/24 to 2027/28 Capital Programme was presented to Cabinet on 2 January 2024.
-Following the Scrutiny Committee on 18 January 2024, the programme will be reported to Cabinet and Full Council on 6 and 21 February 2024 respectively.
+Consideration is given to: - Legislation the need for capital investment due to changes in legislation, including those with health and safety implications. - Resource Availability the sustainability of the Capital Programme is a primary consideration and integral to the MTFS. - 7.6 Where required, capital projects are supported by a detailed business case, which demonstrates a set of clear objectives and measurable benefits, as well as detailed financial implications.
+This includes the on-going revenue implications of a capital project, to ensure these are built into the MTFS revenue assumptions. - 7.7 Major capital projects are delivered by dedicated project managers within the Council, with leadership and oversight provided by the Corporate Leadership Team.

+7.8 The 2023/24 to 2027/28 Capital Programme will be presented to Cabinet on 2 January 2024, Scrutiny Committee on 18 January 2024, and then Cabinet and Full Council on 6 and 21 February 2024 respectively.